 - Rebuild financial reserves for the next drought

 Putting It All Together: 2018 Rates Compared to 2019 Rates

-Today, the average residential customer who uses 260 gallons of water per day pays about $2.17 per day for their water service.
+Under the previous rates, the average residential customer who uses 260 gallons of water per day pays about $2.17 per day for their water service.
 With both the approved rate structure changes and the rate adjustment in place, the per-day cost would change to $2.33.
-This would result in an increase of $9.39 per bimonthly billing cycle for the next year (see chart for details).
+This would result in an increase of $9.39 per bimonthly billing cycle for the next year.